-When developing a responsive website the developer will have different css styles applied at different minimum and maximum widths so that at different screen sizes and on different devices the website will display and be optimised for the specific device.
-People use to have a desktop website and then buy a mobile website in addition to the desktop version.
+When developing a responsive website the developer will have different css styles applied at different minimum and maximum widths so that at different screen sizes and on different devices the website will display and cater for the specific device.
+People used to have a desktop website and then buy a mobile website in addition to the desktop version.
 You do not need to do this any more.
-Responsive websites can be designed to be viewable and optimised for most modern devices and screen sizes including iPad, tablets, smart phones, iPhones, desktop screens and extra-large devices or screens.
+Responsive websites can be designed to be viewable for most modern devices and screen sizes including iPad, tablets, smart phones, iPhones, desktop screens and extra-large devices or screens.

 The use of percentages & fixed widths (which change) on website grids is used commonly in responsive design.
 When using fixed widths on website grids at different break points the widths will change and become wider or narrower based on the media query targeting the screen size, the width of the grid in pixels, rem’s, em’s or percentage is changed at each break point in the style sheet.

 If no CSS option is available then 100% width images can be styled to scale to any screen size but this can either limit the size of the image being used or the image can take time on weaker internet connections to load, hence the problem with images and responsive design.
-Picturefill polyfill can be used as a responsive image polyfill to offer a solution of the responsive image dilemma & for more reading on this topic (responsive images) see here.
+Picturefill polyfill can be used as a responsive image polyfill to offer a solution of the responsive image dilemma & for more reading on this topic visit (Responsive Images) here.